 Adam Milstein has been on the forefront of leading the Israel-American council.
 He has also been involved with other charitable organizations such as Hasbara Fellowships as well as StandWithUs and Israel on campus coalition.
 These are organizations striving to make a difference in this world.
 Noticeably, Milstein was named on this list for his involvement with the Adam and Gila Milstein Foundation.
-This is also a charity organization that brings the awareness of the importance of active philanthropy to the Jewish people.

 Adam was born 64 years ago at a place in Israel called Haifa.
 He has managed to follow the footsteps of his father in many things.
 For instance, he fought in the war just like his father and also went into the real estate business to emulate his father.

 Adam holds a degree in business and economics from Technion College.
 He is a senior partner at a real estate company called Hager Pacific Properties.
-Adam lives in California with Gila and their three daughters.

 The Kaballah Centre is an organization which offers Kabbalistic knowledge to thousands of students found in over 50 locations around the world.
 Rav Yehuda Ashlag founded the first Kabbalah Centre in Jerusalem in 1922.
 Yehuda Brandwein, who had been his student, succeeded him and then in 1969 Brandwein gave Philip Berg the responsibility of running the non-profit organization.
 Philip Berg and his wife Karen re-established the Kabbalah Centre in New York City a few years after the death of Yehuda Brandwein.